DamikaAlwis-Gif/IMS_mobile_application/README.md

 # Wisdom Education Inventory Management System Mobile App

 Welcome to the Wisdom Education Inventory Management System mobile application repository.
 This mobile app is designed for general users, including students and academic staff members, to easily manage and access resources available in the computer labs at Wisdom Education Institute.
 The app is developed using the React Native framework for a seamless cross-platform experience.
+This the frontend of the Inventory Management system mobile application.

 ## Table of Contents
 - [Introduction](#introduction)